BeBee

-beBee is a so-called business and employment-oriented online service that operates via a website.
-The platform says that it allows businesses to post jobs and users to post their CVs and interests.
-The website claims that it also incorporates microblogging and social aspects.
-However, numerous people have questioned or reported it as a scam.
+beBee is a self-described business and employment-oriented online service that operates via a website.
+The platform allows businesses to post jobs and users to post their CVs and interests.
+The website also incorporates microblogging and social aspects.
+However, numerous people reported problems with the functionality of the page, hidden charges and other financial issues, as well as a lack of reachability, leading to an overwhelmingly negative aggregate score at trustpilot.

 The startup was established in February 2015, and originally launched in English, Spanish and Portuguese.